Take Precaution Against COVID-19 Scams Targeted at the ElderlyJuly 8, 2020

 Medical and COVID-19 Related Fraud Targeting the Elderly

 Unfortunately, individuals are taking advantage of the current pandemic.
 They do so by indicating to people that they need to register for their stimulus money.
 They then request personal information that will reveal your social security or bank information.

 NOTE: According to the Federal Trade Commission, you should only use irs.gov/coronavirus to check on your stimulus payment.
 The IRS will NOT call, e-mail, text or contact you through social media about your stimulus check.
 Therefore, you should not be giving out any personal information through those means.

 Others are pretending to be from the IRS or Social Security asking for information and or payment due to errors in payments or taxes owed.
 They want immediate payment by debit card and indicate you will be arrested if you don’t comply.
 Again, the IRS will not call over the phone and ask for any payment.

-If You Think You Have Fallen Victim to Financial Abuse
+If You Think You or Any Elderly Loved One Has Fallen Victim to Financial Abuse

 Remember that there are people that can help.
 It’s not your fault that people prey on individuals.
 Know that you can make yourself more aware about how best to avoid any scams.
 Also know that many people go through this.
 You have nothing to be ashamed about.
 Consult with family and report it if you think you have been a victim of a scam.

 Some resources to report any financial abuse or suspected scams:

 Keeping information like your bank account and social security number private is very important.
 DO NOT give your personal information out.
 This includes bank account information or your social security number over the phone, e-mail, text message, or through social media.